 Elizabeth Jacquet – Program Directrix

 Although she is still searching for a fitting medium to express her interests, Beth prides her self on being a “Liberal Arts-ist.”
 With degrees in classical languages, philosophy, and history, she has an eye for the esoteric and a continual thirst to learn.
 It just so happens that her two great passions in life are education and hospitality, both of which are extensively exercised at the chateau each summer.
-Having grown up in a culinary family but having chosen to teach classics at Pomfret School, Beth has happily had a foot in both camps for the last 18 years.
+Having grown up in a culinary family but having chosen to pursue an acadmeic career, Beth has happily had a foot in both camps for the last 18 years.
 In a perfect world, she would spend her days eating exceptional food in exceptional surroundings with fabulous and creative people.
 So, for her, L’Atelier is the ideal fit, a summer cooked to perfection.
 At L’Atelier she hopes to open the students’ eyes to the joys of lifelong learning while graciously hosting them as if they were staying in her own home.
-Beth is the Director of the du Pont Library at Pomfret, and has taught Latin and History at the Pomfret School and currently serves as the Assistant Director of the Library.
+Beth is the Director of the du Pont Library at Pomfret, and has taught Latin and history courses as well.
 She holds an MA in history from Vermont College and a BA in Latin and Greek from Boston University, with minors in philosophy and ancient history.
 She has also studied at the American Academy in Rome.

 Wilfred Beriau – Chef